Share on Facebook Share on Twitter Share via e-mail Print

 Her boss, Ms. Shinkampf, was planning the cocktail party for the Eldest Daughters on Friday as if her life depended on it.
 Only Texas-made products were suitable, she reminded Rachel daily.
 The products had been ordered weeks in advance, along with the engraved invitations.

 At least the handwritten notes that Ms. Shinkampf had ordered her to type up were a change from the usual museum business.
 All the names of the invitees had a sentence or two after them, presumably to help Ms. Shinkampf tell them apart rather than for extortion or bribery purposes.
-It was all pretty dry: One of them had cats named Lamar, Travis, and Seguín.
+It was all pretty dry: one of them had cats named Lamar, Travis, and Seguín.
 She typed the note on the last semi-illustrious name.

 Rachel wasn’t looking forward to the party.
 Try as she might, though, she couldn’t think of any way to get out of the gathering and still keep her job, short of being abducted by aliens.